IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 The BuildServer is an infrastructure that generates Gentoo Linux images, based on a collection of shell-scripts that automate the creation, maintenance and format changes (e.g. to Docker or OpenStack formats) of these systems.

-The functionality of the BuildServer is accessed via the `exec.sh` script, which parses the command-line parameters `exec.sh </path/to/.gentoo or stemgentoo> <command> [machinetype]`
+The functionality of the BuildServer is accessed via the `exec.sh` script, which parses the command-line parameters `exec.sh </path/to/.gentoo or stemgentoo> <command> [type]`

 The image roots and metadata for the images are always stored in the folder `roots` relative to the current working directory.
 To store them in a specific directory, a directory change (`cd`) is required prior to running `exec.sh`.